ursatile/css4eng/02-01-boxes-and-borders.md

 }
 ```

 When it comes to borders, there's a whole bunch of ways we can combine the various properties.
-Each edge of the element can have a border-width, a border-style, and a border-color - and any of these properties can use any of the shorthand syntaxes above:
+Each edge of the element can have a `border-width`, a `border-style`, and a `border-color` - and any of these properties can use any of the shorthand syntaxes above:

 ```css
 {% include_relative {{ page.examples}}/border-syntax.css %}